 Check version compatibility

-Choose modules based on update date and number of installations
+Select modules based on update date and number of installations

-- compatible with Drupal 9 and later;
+- Compatible with Drupal 9 and subsequent versions;

-- among the most installed in the extensions directory.
+- Among the most installed in the extensions directory.

 Admin Toolbar

-Module name: Admin Toolbar.
+Module Name: Admin Toolbar

 Compatibility with Drupal versions: 8.8.0 – 9